quadvvvv/ModelEarth-feed/README.md

 7.)
 TO DO: Load images into the Feed Player from our [requests repo](../requests/) CSV prompt file.

 8.)
-TO DO: Pull in multiple Bluesky RSS feed links by passing in a comma separated list.
+TO DO: Pull in multiple Bluesky RSS feed links by passing in a pipe | separated list of feed urls.
+Add loop when pipes found in the url value in both JQuery feed/view and in our Google Sheet and split on the pipe in the React Feed Player.

 ### Building Transparency